-Foreign exchange losses of \$4.0 million for the nine months ended September 30, 2023 primarily arose from the weakening of the U.S. Dollar against the British Pound, Euro and Yen.
-Foreign exchange gains of \$15.4 million for the nine months ended September 30, 2022 primarily arose from the strengthening of the U.S. Dollar against the same currencies.
+Foreign exchange losses of \$4.0 million \$2.1 million and \$2.0 million for the nine three months ended September 30, 2023 March 31, 2024 and 2023, respectively, primarily arose from related to the weakening remeasurement of the U.S. Dollar against the insurance-related assets and liabilities denominated in Euro, Japanese Yen, Australian and Canadian Dollars and British Pound, Euro and Yen.
+Foreign exchange gains of \$15.4 million for the nine months ended September 30, 2022 primarily arose from the strengthening of the U.S. Dollar against the same currencies, Pounds.